Life Cycle Assessment (LCA) of buildings is quickly gaining ground in the Nordic countries.

 Finally, in order to digitalise the Nordic building design, construction and management processes, it is of high importance that we set joint criteria for digital LCA as well.

-- Analysis of Nordic LCA practices, including feasibility study and facilitation for harmonization
+- Analysis of Nordic LCA practices, including feasibility study and facilitation for harmonisation

 - Establishing a process for gathering generic data and setting future scenarios as well as for the interoperability with LCA-tools

-- Study on digitalization of LCA, including guidance for BIM and development of training models for BIM-based LCA
+- Study on digitalisation of LCA, including guidance for BIM and development of training models for BIM-based LCA

 - Development of process for setting limit values